-Coach training: We will use the 2-day training programme developed in Phase 1 to train coaches at two feasibility pilot clubs in North West England to deliver the FFAB intervention to groups of male sports bettors (n~15).
-Specialist training will be provided in an intensive 2 day interactive workshop to upskill coaches in developing awareness of gambling related issues, explore the FFAB sessions (including the behaviour change goals of each), practice delivery of sessions and refresh skills on group facilitation.
+Coach training: We will use the 2-day training programme developed in Phase 1 to train coaches at two feasibility pilot clubs in Northwest England to deliver the FFAB intervention to groups of male sports bettors (n~15).
+Specialist training will be provided in an intensive 2-day interactive workshop to upskill coaches in developing awareness of gambling related issues, explore the FFAB sessions (including the behaviour change goals of each), practice delivery of sessions and refresh skills on group facilitation.
 It will be led by team members from University of Glasgow and BCT, who respectively have experience in training coaches to deliver FFIT and EuroFIT and expertise in training for interventions to reduce gambling harms.

 Recruitment to and delivery of FFAB: We will follow the recruitment procedures developed in Phase 1 to recruit ~15 men to attend the 9-week FFAB programme in the two clubs.
-The FFAB intervention is described more fully in the section on Phase 3 below.
+We will further refine and implement an enhanced recruitment, retention, and delivery strategy according to learning from each club's delivery (RQ 14-17).